saucelabs/elemental-next/frontend/docs/updated-tips/57-junit-xml/ruby.md

 If you want your Selenium tests to automatically run and report failures to you and your team, you'll want to wire them up to a [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) (CI) server.

-## Use Case

 In order to make the most of the Continuous Integration setup, you'll need to make sure your test suite outputs a machine readable test report.
 But what does this entail?
 How do you set it up?
 And will it work when running things in parallel?

 ## A Solution